edup92/gcloud-bitwarden-googlesso/README.md

 ## Bitwarden selfhosted in docker containers, with Google SSO Auth, Hosted in Google cloud, DNS and WAF in Cloudflare

+## Installation
-# Run bootstrap.sh on Cloudshell
+-  Run bootstrap.sh on Cloudshell
-# Paste json data from bootstrap.sh as Github Actions Secret with name SERVICE_ACCOUNT
+- Paste json data from bootstrap.sh as Github Actions Secret with name SERVICE_ACCOUNT
-# Paste this json as Github Actions Secret with name VARS_JSON:
+- Paste this json as Github Actions Secret with name VARS_JSON:

 {
   "gcloud_project_id":"",